 For example, the Canada Pension Plan says that to be a ‘common law partner’ you had to have been living with your partner for one year, while the Parenting and Support Act says you are a ‘spouse’ after you have lived together in a conjugal relationship for two years, or have lived together and have a child together.
 A conjugal relationship is a ‘marriage-like’ relationship.

-If you are married, separation happens when and you and your spouse begin living ‘separate and apart.'
+If you are married, separation happens when you and your spouse begin living ‘separately and apart.'
 This means you are no longer going to live together as a married couple.
 In most cases, you have to be separated from your spouse for one year before you can file for divorce.

 It is always recommended you obtain legal advice.
 Click here for information about legal support and advice options in Nova Scotia, including no and low-cost services.